LostArtefacts/TRX/docs/tr1/README.md

 - fixed doors at times disappearing if Lara is close to portals and the door's room is no longer visible
 - fixed being able to see the flipmap in Natla's Mines when moving the boat
 - fixed blood spawning on Lara from gunshots using incorrect positioning data
+- fixed Lara using the wrong hit animation under certain scenarios based on her hit angle
 - improved vertex movement when looking through water portals

 #### Audio